ocaml/ocaml.org/CONTRIBUTING.md

 - [The OCaml Compiler](https://github.com/ocaml/ocaml)
 - [OCaml Platform Tools](https://ocaml.org/docs/platform)

-Before a release of the above tools land on the `opam-repository`, the release manager of the project opens a pull request (PR) on OCaml.org with an announcement for the release.
+Before a release of the above tools land on the `opam-repository`, the project's release manager opens a pull request (PR) on OCaml.org with a release announcement.

 The announcement is proofread by the OCaml.org team, who will also suggest highlighting release features.